-What should I check on my credit file?
+What should I check on my credit report?

 - Your personal information.
 Ensure that your name, your Social Security number and your employment history are correct.
 If you find a diversion from this information, report it immediately to limit any chance of identity theft.

 - Open accounts.
 If your report shows that you owe on an account you have since fully repaid or closed or credit or store cards you’ve never used, call the credit reporting bureau first and then call the provider to find out how to resolve the issue.

 - Incorrectly listed payments or defaults.
 You may find negative information that’s reported incorrectly on your report, such as late or missed payments.
 Highlight anything that you believe is not correct and dispute it with both the reporting bureau and the creditor or institution that provided the information.